rmpsc/4D-Maze-Generator/README.md

 # 4D Maze Generator
-Generates a random 4 dimensional maze.
+Generates a random 4 dimensional maze with heuristic approach.
 The four dimensions are time, z, y, and x.

 ## Cells
 - Each cell has a location `(t, z, y, x)` and a byte representing which walls are open or not